hringbauer/hapROH/package/upload_instructions.md

 ### Go to base folder
 cd /project2/jnovembre/hringbauer/HAPSBURG/package

-On Chicago cluster:
+- On Chicago cluster:
 module load python

-Or on O2:
+- Or on O2:
 envpython37

+### For local test install (e.g. for unit tests), run from ./package/ folder:
+pip3 install --user ./

 ### Run Tests of Expected Behavior
 Use `/Notebooks/Tests/roh_caller_test_chicago.ipynb` to run tests of expected behavior of hapROH